RoderickQiu/wnr/README.md

 yarn linux # linux
 ```

+Please note that:

+- Node-minify is required after each time you've made some changes and is willing to build a new package because the files to be built will be copied from the `output` directory, which is the folder that `node-minify` outputs into.

-Linux version hasn't been tested *(If you are using Linux, you can fix things up yourself and contribute)*.
+- Linux version hasn't been tested *(If you are using Linux, you can fix things up yourself and contribute)*.

 ## Copyright & Credit